Developer-Autodesk/adn_viewer_gem_test_app/README.md

   end
 ```

-Now go ahead and change the feilds here with your credentials, choice of bucket name and file.
-Read through the commands and comments to understand the gem functions
+Go ahead and change the feilds here with your credentials, choice of bucket name and file.
+Read through the commands and comments to understand the gem functions. <br />
 Finally, add the following code to file app/views/welcome/index.html.erb:
 ```
 <!DOCTYPE html>